percula/planter_blog/content/posts/grow-abundant-herbs.md

 image = "/uploads/herbs-in-pots.jpg"

 +++
 If you enjoy having flavorful ingredients for cooking, there is nothing better than growing your own fresh herbs.
-Herbs provide many rewards with relatively little fuss.
+Growing herbs provides many rewards, with relatively little effort.
 Adding herbs to your garden is a great way to expand the range of recipes you can create from your garden’s produce!

 ### Why Add Herbs to Your Garden